pvs-hd-tea/TCrules/README.md

 # TCrules
 The goal of this project is to create a rule-based code-to-code translator for the programming languages Python, Java and C++.
 The main idea is to generate and continuously extend a pattern/rule database using parallel corpora.
 Then the input source code is split into parts and translated via the database or by humans.
-See [DOCUMENTATION.md](DOCUMENTATION.md) for more details.
+See [DOCUMENTATION.md](DOCUMENTATION.md) and [FOLLOW-UP.md](FOLLOW-UP.md) for more details.

 > Begginer Software Practical "AI Methods and Tools for Programming", Summer 2022
 >